 Sharing the Joy of a Garden

-- describe the importance that a garden has to the environment and lives of individuals who use it.
+- Name the benefits of a garden to the environment and lives of individuals who use it.

-- describe philanthropic activity as something that is done for the common good.
+- Identify philanthropic activity as something that is done for the common good.

-- The Book: The Gardener by Sarah Stewart (see Bibliographic References).
+read-aloud copy of The Gardener by Sarah Stewart (see Bibliography)

 Stewart, Sarah.
 The Gardener.
 New York: Farrar Straus Giroux, 1977.
 ISBN: 0374425183

-Anticipatory Set: Ask students to discuss their experiences with gardens and gardening.
-Have students tell what gardens have meant to them and to others.
+Discuss the group's personal experiences with plants and gardening.
+Ask participants to tell what gardens have meant to them and to others.

-- Define philanthropy as the giving and sharing of time, talent, or treasure intended for the common good.
+Define philanthropy as the giving and sharing of time, talent, or treasure intended for the common good.
+"How and why does Lydia give her time, talent and treasure?"
+What other actions in the story were done for the good of all?

 Strand PHIL.I Definitions of Philanthropy